MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 There are four key artifacts developed throughout this process.

-1. The **Service control requirements** is the outline of the key controls that are required across all services.
+1. The **Service control requirements are the outline of the key controls that are required across all services.
 This document is published above the reference documentation for cloud adoption teams.
 This positioning ensures that they've reviewed and understand the controls that are being built into the systems.
-This document must be available so that others can assist in the development of a service review.
+This document must be available so that others can help the development of a service review.
 This process is outlined in [Scaling the review process within an organization](#scaling-the-review-process-within-an-organization).

-2. The **Service review schedule** is a document that outlines when the services are being reviewed, how long the expected wait for a review on a service might be, and allows adoption teams to know when a new service becomes available.
+2. The **Service review schedule** is a document that outlines when the services are being reviewed, how long the expected wait for a review is, and lets adoption teams know when a new service becomes available.
 They'll also know when existing services might change and need more implementation of controls.

 3. **Service guidance**, is a per service document that outlines the key components around a service: